mindriot101/k2varcat/README.md

 Note this encodes some hidden variables such as the location of the repository on `<dest>`, and the destination of where the code should be put.
 In a better version of the script I will add command line arguments and turn it into a proper script.

+The `master` branch of this repository shall be the deployable branch therefore anything in master is deemed "production ready".

 Authors
 -------